brostudio000/brostudio000/README.md

 # Hi there 👋, welcome to my GitHub!
 ## 🚀 About Me
-- An Undergraduate Student of Computer Engineering at Institut Teknologi Sepuluh Nopember
+- A Fresh Graduate of Computer Engineering at Institut Teknologi Sepuluh Nopember
-- Interested in Machine Learning
+- Interested in Frontend, Backend, Web, and Machine Learning
-- Love playing games
+- Love playing games 🎮 and watching movies 🍿